unavi-xyz/docs/src/content/docs/overview/an-open-platform.md

 ## Server

-The [UNAVI host](https://github.com/unavi-xyz/unavi/pkgs/container/host) is an open source, dockerized server for hosting worlds in The Wired.
-Anybody can run their own server.
+[Host servers](/wired-protocol/networking/#host) follow an open architecture, allowing anyone to host their worlds on their own servers.